NeutroniumCore/Neutronium/README.md

 More Advanced functionalities include navigation engine (based on association between HTML and ViewModel type) and possibility to call C# from javascript with a result value asynchronously using promises.

-This project is a port of [MVVM-for-awesomium.](https://github.com/David-Desmaisons/MVVM-for-awesomium/)
+This project is a continuation and improvement of [MVVM-for-awesomium.](https://github.com/David-Desmaisons/MVVM-for-awesomium/)

 Get started
 ----------